ICLMicrosoftProject/2.-FirstQuickRunCNTK/README.md

 # FirstQuickRunCNTK
-Introduction to some basic commend lines and quickly dive into cntk
+Introduction to some basic commend lines and quickly dive into cntk.
+However these exact codes and detail description can be found from the [official site](https://cntk.ai/pythondocs/gettingstarted.html)

 ## I. Python CNTK documentation: